karthikeyan1134/sql-50-leetcode/README.md

 FROM Weather w1, Weather w2
 WHERE w1.temperature > w2.temperature
 AND SUBDATE(w1.recordDate, 1) = w2.recordDate

+--OR
+SELECT id
+FROM Weather a
+WHERE EXISTS (
+        SELECT 1 FROM Weather b
+        Where DATEDIFF(a.recordDate,b.recordDate) = 1
+        AND a.temperature > b.temperature
+    )

+--OR efficient
+SELECT a.id
+FROM Weather a
+JOIN Weather b
+  ON a.recordDate = DATE_ADD(b.recordDate, INTERVAL 1 DAY)
+WHERE a.temperature > b.temperature;
 ```

 [1661 - Average Time of Process per Machine](https://leetcode.com/problems/average-time-of-process-per-machine/)